tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

 Because I specified FGFullF2 as the default, that is where this table is created.

-Let’s continue creating and populating tables.
+Let's continue creating and populating tables.
 For my 2010 and 2009 tables, I will specify the filegroups I want them created on.

 sql
 CREATE TABLE Orders2010